The 2025 CSAW Experience

 Day 0.5 (11/6)

-We went to the Brooklyn Bridge and got some fire pics.
+We went to the Brooklyn Bridge and got some nice pics.

 This 60 Water was referenced in CSAW 2024 Quals